MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-summary.md

     On the **Highlights** tab, the opportunity summary is displayed in the **Opportunity summary** card.

+    If you have a license for People.ai, insights from People.ai are also displayed.
+More information: [View People.ai insights](#view-peopleai-insights-in-opportunity-summary-preview)

 ## View People.ai insights in opportunity summary (preview)

 [!INCLUDE [preview-banner-section](includes/preview-banner-section.md)]